youngsoul/tello-adv-setup/Readme.md

 ```
 ## Install OpenCV

-The installation of OpenCV is covered in the course, "OpenCV, Python, and DroneBlocks for Tello Camera Control".
+The installation of OpenCV is covered in the course, [OpenCV, Python, and DroneBlocks for Tello Camera Control](https://learn.droneblocks.io/p/opencv-python-and-droneblocks-for-tello-camera-control) .
 If you do not have OpenCV installed please refer to that course for instructions on how to install OpenCV

 In your terminal/cmd window type the following: